marekbemjr/Bellabeat-Fitness-Data-Analysis-Google-Data/README.md

 daily_sleep <- read.csv("sleepDay_merged.csv")
 weight <- read.csv("weightLogInfo_merged.csv")
 ```
-I started inspect data to see if there are any errors with formatting
+Examine the date, inspect data to see if there are any errors with formatting

 ```
 head(daily_activity)